KERUTHIKSS/-Web-Scraper-for-News-Headlines/README.md

 ```
 3. Check the output

--Headlines will be saved in a file called news_headlines.txt.
+- Headlines will be saved in a file called news_headlines.txt.